tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

     distinctions at the Ledger level).

 [^3]:
-    Currently, the name services does not externalize ownership information for a resolved name/address, so functionality would need to be expanded to support this use case.
+    Currently, the name service does not externalize ownership information for a resolved name/address, so functionality would need to be expanded to support this use case.

+[^4]:
+    This means the same address, i.e. the address corresponding to a given private key, is represented differently on this network than on Ethereum.

 ### Implementation